 New developments in tax laws and the changing life events often make it difficult for businesses and individuals to file income tax returns in a proper way.
 The common mistakes that we make during the process sometimes get unnoticed by CRA but later it fines heavily for such minor errors.

-These types of errors include repetition of mistake from last year’s return, not reporting tips and gratuities, etc. Now, CRA has become strict about scrutinizing filings of sectors like retail, hotels, construction, and restaurants making it imperative for you to be able to give clarification for all your income and deductions mentioned in it.
+These types of errors include repetition of mistakes from last year’s return, not reporting tips and gratuities, etc. Now, CRA has become strict about scrutinizing filings of sectors like retail, hotels, construction, and restaurants making it imperative for you to be able to give clarification for all your income and deductions mentioned in it.

 In order to relieve yourself from such hassle, you are recommended to rely on an expert who will handle the complexities of filing tax returns for you.
 In this blog, AccountingMississauga has shared some tricks to save your tax and tax credits.